harrisejm/Week-3-Project/README.md

 ## Description

-This is a webpage takes a number and will return a range of numbers from 0 to the chosen number.
-If the the "I'm sorry, Dave.
-I'm afraid I can't do that." if you
+This is a webpage that takes a number and will return a range of numbers from 0 to the chosen number.
+The returned numbers will be translated into robot.

 ## Specifications